-He was rebuffed.
-There would be no bribes accepted.
-Thus educated about the tactics the officials intended to employ, Malcolm did what came naturally to him.
+Thus educated about the officials’ new tactics, Malcolm did what came naturally to him.
 He moored his vessel five miles off shore, unloaded the wine into smaller ships that went ashore in remote spots and sailed into Boston to declare the remaining portion of his cargo.

-His ship teetering high on the water and loaded lightly, the customs officials doubted that he had really bothered to import such a small cargo.
+His lightly loaded ship teetered high on the water, and the customs officials doubted he had really bothered to import such a small cargo.
 But lacking evidence, they let the matter drop and assessed him tax on only the declared cargo.

-Malcolm had dodged the law in 1765 when the sheriff had accompanied customs officials to his house to search it for illegally imported wine.
-In that case, Malcolm had employed an angry crowd of his friends to drive way the officials.
+Malcolm had dodged the law in eight years earlier when the sheriff had accompanied customs officials to his house to search it for illegally imported wine.
+In that case, Malcolm had employed an angry crowd of his friends to drive away the officials.

 John Hancock, one of the wealthiest men in Massachusetts, next came into the sight of the new customs agents.
-Hancock’s vessel the Lydia came in to port in April and, the customs officers tried to board it and search it.
+Hancock’s vessel the Lydia sailed into port in April and the customs officers tried to board it and search it.

-The British had established the American Board of Commissioners in fall of 1767 to step up the collection of customs mandated under the Townshend Acts, and the new board was eager to show the government would no longer turn a blind eye to smuggling.
+The British had established the American Board of Commissioners in the fall of 1767 to step up the collection of customs mandated under the Townshend Acts.
+The new board wanted to show the government would no longer turn a blind eye to smuggling.
 The wealthy and popular John Hancock was just the person to use to send the message.

 Nevertheless, Hancock began loading the vessel for its next voyage.
-On May 17, however, the HMS Romney sailed in to port and the dynamics in the city began to change.
-Armed with 50 guns, the Romney was a formidable presence and it marked a change in the way Britain dealt with the colonies.
+On May 17, however, the HMS Romney sailed into port and the dynamics in the city began to change.
+Armed with 50 guns, the Romney had a formidable presence and it marked a change in the way Britain dealt with the colonies.

 This Romney wasn’t there to defend the colonials; it was there to police them.
 The Romney’s captain, John Corner, had been ordered to do nothing to inflame the colonists and to make sure his sailors behaved.

-Now the British were angering honest merchants as well as the smugglers.
+Now the British angered honest merchants as well as the smugglers.
 On June 9, matters came to a head.
 Thomas Kirk, the customs officer who boarded the Liberty, changed his story.

 While on the Liberty, he said, he had been offered a bribe.
 He could have several casks of wine if he would support the story that the ship contained only 25 casks.
-He insisted that he took no bribe, but that John Marshall, Hancock’s captain, had him locked in a hold and, while he listened, a great portion of the ship’s cargo was offloaded.
-When he was released, he said, he had been threatened if he told the truth.
+He insisted that he took no bribe, but that John Marshall, Hancock’s captain, had him locked in a hold.
+Kirk said he listened as a great portion of the ship’s cargo was offloaded.
+When Hancock’s men released him, he said, they threatened him if he told the truth.

-Joseph Harrison, the official collector of the port, brought Kirk’s new statement to commissioners, who ordered him to take action.
+Joseph Harrison, the official collector of the port, brought Kirk’s new statement to commissioners.
+They ordered him to take action.
 Harrison’s initial reaction was to place the king’s mark on the Liberty’s mast and wait for the legal proceedings.

-A scuffle broke out, but the men from the Romney cleared the Liberty and it was towed from the wharf to the side of the Romney, where it rested under the protective guns of the ship.
-Hallowell, Harrison and his son fled the wharf with scrapes and bruises, but an angry crowd began to assemble as word of the Liberty’s seizure spread.
+A scuffle broke out, but the men from the Romney cleared the Liberty and it was towed from the wharf to the side of the Romney.
+There it rested under the protective guns of the ship.
+Hallowell, Harrison and his son fled the wharf with scrapes and bruises, but an angry crowd began to assemble as word of the Liberty affair spread.

 An outraged crowd of up to 3,000 people began searching the city for Harrison and Hallowell.
 When they couldn’t find the men, they satisfied themselves with shattering the windows on his house.
 When they returned to the harbor, the mob decided to respond to Harrison’s actions in kind.

 Harrison maintained a pleasure boat in the harbor, and the angry crowd dragged it from the water and hauled it up the street to the Liberty Tree.
 There they reduced it to ashes in the final actions of the Liberty Affair.

-Harrison, Hallowell and the Board of Commissioners fled the city, spending the night of June 10 aboard the Romney and relocating later to Castle William.
+Harrison, Hallowell and the Board of Commissioners fled the city.
+They spent the night of June 10 aboard the Romney, then relocated to Castle William.